 - 1/2 tsp baking soda

-- 2 cups grated cheddar cheese (stronger cheese will add more flavor)
+- 2 cups grated cheddar cheese (stronger cheeses will add more flavor)

 - Optional additional flavors (see section above for suggestions)